 Lecture 3 – “REDD no Brasil: a focus Amazon ".
-Bernard J. Smid, Supervisor of Public Policy at the Institute of Environmental Research in Amazonia – IPAM, Master in International Trade by the Munich Business School, Germany, MBA in Foreign Trade and International Negotiations by the Getulio Vargas, and specialization in the environment by HafenCity University Hamburg, e o International Carbon Action Partnership.
+Bernard J. Smid, Supervisor of Public Policy at the Institute of Environmental Research in Amazonia – IPAM, Master in International Trade by the Munich Business School, Germany, MBA in Foreign Trade and International Negotiations by the Getulio Vargas, e specialization in the environment by HafenCity University Hamburg, e o International Carbon Action Partnership.

 10h às 10h20m